 Or if you’ve studied some German, you might already know this greeting.
 But have you heard of Na?
 Or Moin?

-Saying hello can break the ice in new situations with new people and create a friendly atmosphere from the beginning.
-Hello in German is simply hallo which you may already know.
-But what about Na or Moin?
+Saying hello can break the ice in new situations with new people and create a friendly atmosphere from the beginning, especially if you use a less common way of saying “hello”.

 The German language offers a variety of greetings for each situation.
-In this post, we’ll teach you 23 different ways of saying hello in not only Germany but in Austria and Switzerland as well!
+In this post, we’ll go over 24 different ways of saying hello in not only Germany but in Austria and Switzerland as well.

 Learning German?
 Get our free core German Vocab List.

 Below is a table with all the major ways of saying “hello” in German.